AthulyaN/API_Python_Flask_Hackathon/README.md

 4. This will load the project and open it up in PyCharm.
 The next step is to add the virtual environment and the interpreter.
 Click on the <No Interpreter> button on the bottom    right of the IDE.
 5. Click on Add Interpreter.
 6. In the window that comes up, select 'New Environment' radio button.
 Ensure 'Location' of 'venv' is current project folder.
-7. Clock OK.
+7. Click OK.
 You will be able to see the venv folder created in your project pane.
 8. You will also see a banner on top that tells you that there are packages in the requirements.txt that are missing.
 You can click on “install requirements“ to install these.
 This does the same as <pip install -r requirements.txt>.
 Alternatively, you can select the PyCharm terminal, enusre you are in project root and type <pip install -r requirements.txt>
 9. Once everything is installed, you can verify by checking venv\lib .
 You should see flask and all related packages here.